🐍Python Exception Handling: Try, Except, Finally, Raise

 Exception handling is a crucial skill for writing robust, user-friendly, and professional Python applications.

-, you’ll be able to anticipate problems and prevent unexpected crashes.
+By mastering try, except, else, finally, and raise, you’ll be able to anticipate problems and prevent unexpected crashes.

 Whether you’re building simple scripts or large-scale applications, exception handling makes your code safe and reliable.